 We love biscotti around here and last year I made a different flavor to ship to friends and family.
 I made Cranberry Pistachio Biscotti and shipped them 3,000 miles.
 I am happy to report that they arrived without being broken, so I can say with confidence that biscotti make the ideal treat for shipping.

 If you live in a nut-free house, or you are baking for someone with nut allergies, you can omit nuts and add chocolate chips, seeds or dried fruit instead.
+You can also make these absolutely divine gingerbread biscotti.

 Used to make Butter Pecan Biscotti Cookies: